Seattle Redhawks: History

 Seattle once again became eligible for Division I NCAA Championships beginning in 2012–13, and is a full Division I-AAA member (no football) in all 20 sports.

 During the 2010–14 NCAA conference realignment, the Western Athletic Conference (WAC) saw a large number of their members leave.
 From 2011 to 2013, twelve schools left the WAC.
 In June 2011, the WAC invited Seattle to join as a full member beginning July 2012.
 Seattle accepted soon after for all of the sports it sponsors at the varsity level except rowing, which the WAC does not sponsor and, initially, men's swimming and diving, which the WAC did not sponsor at the time.
 Men's swimming and diving was added as a WAC-sponsored sport in 2013.
 The conference dropped football after the 2012 season and in the summer of 2013, only three members from the prior year remained in the conference (Seattle, New Mexico State, and Idaho).
 The WAC added six new members in 2013, and when Idaho returned to the Big Sky in 2014 (& Sun Belt for football), Seattle became the second-longest tenured WAC school after just three seasons in the league.
 Since joining the conference, the Redhawks have claimed five team titles and three individual titles, and have had four student-athletes named player of the year.

 Stephanie Verdoia, women's soccer forward, was named two-time WAC Player of the Year, two time Academic All-American and was named an All-American and the Academic All-American of the Year for women's soccer in 2014.
 Verdoia also received the Senior CLASS Award as the sport's top scholar-athlete nationally and was the named the 2015 Seattle Sports Commission Female Sports Star of the Year.

-In 2018, Seattle University's board of trustees renamed the Connolly Complex to the Redhawk Center due to Archbishop Thomas Connolly's failure to act on a known abusive priest.
+In 2018, Seattle University's board of trustees renamed the Connolly Complex the Redhawk Center due to Archbishop Thomas Connolly's failure to act on a known abusive priest.

+In 2024, the men's basketball team won the 2024 College Basketball Invitational.

+On May 10, 2024, the university announced that it would rejoin the West Coast Conference as a full member on July 1, 2025, following a 45-year absence.
+When the announcement was made, it was expected that they would be joining the conference along with rival Grand Canyon University from the WAC while also having the opportunity to reignite a rivalry with Gonzaga, the other Jesuit University in Washington State.
+However, spurred on by the collapse of the PAC-12 and the resulting conference realignment, Gonzaga announced their intention to leave the WCC for the PAC-12 and GCU declined the invitation to join the WCC and instead announced their intention to move to the Mountain West Conference.

+National Championships

+Seattle University is credited with three official team championships, two at the NAIA level and one NCAA championship.